TissueImageAnalytics/TILAb-Score/README.md

 ### Citation

-The journal paper on this work is currently under review in **Nature Scientific Reports**.
-If you use this code in your research, please cite our abstract on this work:
+The journal paper on this work has been accepted in **Nature Scientific Reports** and will be published soon.
+Meanwhile, if you use this code in your research, please cite our abstract on this work:

 	@misc{shaban2018prognostic,
         title={Prognostic significance of automated score of tumor infiltrating lymphocytes in oral cancer.},